codemonauts/wikiwatch/README.md

   * Click "Keys and tokens" in the top navigation
   * Click "Generate" in the box labeled "Access Token and secrets"
-  * Add a `twitter` section to your config file (check the example config) and paste the values from the popup (They will only be shown once!)
+  * Add a `twitter` section to your config file (check the example config) and paste the values from the popup (They will only be shown once on the website!)

 As soon as the bot finds a twitter section in the config, it will start sending tweets.